Skip to Content

 Grand Portage National Monument shows the partnership of the Grand Portage Ojibwe and the North West Company during the North American fur trade.

-The Heritage Center has exhibits of canoe routes and the fur trade and Anishinaabeg Ojibwe heritage.
+The Heritage Center has exhibits of canoe routes and the fur trade, and Anishinaabeg Ojibwe heritage.
 The Grand Portage Stockade has living history demonstrations.
 Well worth the stop!

 Grand Portage National Monument Fort